 Unlike some towns, Stokesdale isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Stokesdale are a mix of both white- and blue-collar jobs.
-Overall, Stokesdale is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Stokesdale who work in management occupations (13.28%), office and administrative support (12.80%), and sales jobs (9.07%).
+Overall, Stokesdale is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Stokesdale who work in management occupations (15.95%), sales jobs (9.02%), and office and administrative support (7.77%).

 Because of many things, Stokesdale is a great place for families with children to consider.
 First of all, many other families with children live here, making Stokesdale a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Stokesdale has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stokesdale’s overall crime rate is lower than average for the country.

 In Stokesdale, however, the average commute to work is quite long.
 On average, people spend 30.68 minutes each day getting to work, which is significantly higher than the national average.